Snorkel with seals at the Farne Islands in Northumberland

 What's included?

-• Equipment (you can let us know your shoe size, dress or t-shirt size and height when booking)
+• Equipment (you can let us know your shoe size, dress or t-shirt size and height when booking) and we'll provide everything you need

 • Safety briefing